the-events-calendar/the-events-calendar/readme.txt

 = [4.6.7] TBD =

 * Fix - Fixed an issue where EA imports might not correctly create venues for iCalendar imports [94323]
+* Fix - Fixed an issue where Month View wouldn't render correctly in X Theme with the "Events template" option set to "Default Page Template" [92554]
+* New - Added the `tribe_events_x_theme_force_full_content()` filter to let users disable X Theme compatibility code [92554]

 = [4.6.6] 2017-11-21 =